department-of-veterans-affairs/ves-event-bus-developer-portal/docs/terminology.md

 * **Topic**: provides a destination for the storage of data.
 Each topic is split into one or more partitions.
 Topics are where events are durably stored; this is similar to how files are stored in a distributed file system.
 A topic can have many producers and many consumers.
 Continuing the music analogy from the definition of domain, a topic can be thought of as a radio channel that plays a single band.
     * For example, appointment events can be streamed from the appointments topic.

-Find additional terms and abbreviations defined in [Github (must be part of VA GitHub organization to view)](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Event%20Bus%20Terminology.md).
+Find additional terms and abbreviations on the [Event Bus terminology page in Github (must be part of VA GitHub organization to view)](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Event%20Bus%20Terminology.md).